theguly/iris-doc-src/docs/operations/api.md

 The only way to revoke a token is to renew the current one.
 Once done, the previous API token does not exist anymore on the database and it becomes ineffective.

+!!! hint
     A Python client is available [here](https://github.com/dfir-iris/iris-client) to ease the automation.